 The access layer aims to enable terminal users to access the network, which makes access switch low cost and high density of ports.
 It’s also responsible for user management like address and user certification and collection of user information such as IP address, MAC address and visit history.
 It’s common in life and used widely in the general office, small computer room, multimedia production center, etc. In terms of transmission speed, most modern access switches provide multiple ports with 10M/100M/1000M adaptive capability.

 The aggregation switch is the converging point of multiple access switches, which is a critical media.
 It contributes to uniformly exporting AP, transmitting and routing.
 Compared with the access switch, the aggregation switch needs higher transmitting performance in that it should be able to handle all traffic from the access devices and forward them to the uplinks of the core layer.
 In addition, the aggregation switch is Layer 3 switch.

 The aggregation layer switch is the aggregation point of multiple access layer switches.
 It must be able to handle all traffic from the access layer devices and provide uplinks to the core layer, so the aggregation layer switch needs to have high forwarding performance compared to the access layer switch, which is usually a layer 3 switch.

 ● Core Switch

-The core layer is the network backbone, which guarantees the whole network's performance.
-Core switch is one of core devices besides router, firewall and others.
+The core layer is the network backbone, which guarantees the whole network’s performance.
+Core switch is one of core devices besides the router, firewall and others.
 Thus, it requires core switch with higher reliability, performance and throughput.